emnaayedi/Smart-School-Library/README.md

 • Warn users in the event of a delay. </br>
 • Have the possibility of consulting in real time the number of chairs and tables available in the library. </br>
 • Receive and process complaints sent by students. </br>
-• Allow the student to get an idea of availbale places in the library. </br>
+• Allow the student to get an idea of availbale places in the library.
-• Obtain statistics on student access to the library (year, month, day) and on the rate of use of the application.